Cardinal-Cryptography/traffic-maker/README.md

 ### Adjusting configuration

-#### Scenarios configuration and scheduling
+#### Scenario configuration and scheduling

 The main file is [`Timetable.toml`](Timetable.toml).
 There you can specify:

   - `node` (by default `127.0.0.1:9944`): it is the web socket address to which bots will connect
   - `expose_host` (by default `127.0.0.1:8080`): address where statistics are published
   - which bots to launch and their parameters

-Statistics are exposed at two endpoints extending`expose_host` address.
+Statistics are exposed at two endpoints under the `expose_host` address.
-Main data is served at `/details` (brief information about every launched scenario) and logs from particular scenario are displayed at `/logs/<scenario identifier>`.
+Main data is served at `/details` (brief information about every launched scenario) and logs from particular scenarios are displayed at `/logs/<scenario identifier>`.

 Each scenario configuration contains three obligatory fields:

   - `kind` - this specifies which scenario to run
- - `ident` - a unique identifier of this particular bot (you can launch multiple bots of the same `kind`, but they have to be distinguishable with `ident`)
+  - `ident` - a unique identifier of this particular bot (you can launch multiple bots of the same `kind`, but they have to be distinguishable by `ident`)
   - `interval` - (human-readable) amount of time that should pass between finishing a run and the subsequent launch

 Apart from that, most scenarios have some parameters (like strategy or scale) which you can tweak.